UptimeVentures/www/content/posts/2018/03/designing-in-the-open/index.md

 ## Show Your Work

-Anecdotally, experiences in the classroom has taught me how, from the teacher's desk, it appears that students trained to display and explain their work from the onset are most likely to find a career in design.
-Letting a trusted advisor or fellow student in on how your process operates is a terrifying prospect for most, but it often dispels confusion and opens your mind to fresh possibilities.
+Anecdotally, experiences in the classroom have taught me, from the teacher's desk, it appears that students who prepare to display and explain their work from the onset are most likely to find a career in design.
+Letting a trusted advisor or friend in on how your process operates is a terrifying prospect for most, but it often dispels confusion and opens your mind to fresh possibilities.
 Some designers even invite collaborators in shortly after the idea is formed.
 This gradual exposure of ideas to real-world constraints is often described as "[open design][open-design]."

 I'm far from the only one to write on this topic.
 The same idea has been covered in [Basecamp's *Signal vs. Noise* blog][svn], and Brad Frost again mentioned the concept in a post explaining how the web presence of [Greater Pittsburgh Community Food Bank was designed "in the open" as well.][frost]
 Both of these posts are bookmarked, so when I need inspiration or courage, it's on tap.